Phalloplasty: Procedure

-Three days prior to the procedure, a patient is placed on oral fluoroquinolone, an antibacterial drug.
-During this time, the patient scrubs their lower abdomen and genitals daily with chlorhexidine soap.
+Three days prior to the procedure, a patient is placed on oral fluoroquinolones, a grouping of antibacterial drugs.
+During this time, the patient scrubs the lower abdomen and genitals daily with chlorhexidine soap.
 On the day of the surgery, vancomycin and gentamicin are administered intravenously one to two hours prior to the procedure.
 The lower abdomen and genitals are shaved, scrubbed for five minutes with a chlorhexidine sponge and prepped with chorhexidine/alcohol applicator.
 The area is then draped with a surgical drape and a Vi Drape over the genitalia.
 Before the incision is made, a Foley catheter is inserted in the bladder through the urethra.

 A 3 cm scrotal incision is made on the penoscrotal raphe and carried down through the subcutaneous tissue to the Buck's fascia.
 A Scott retractor, a flexible device that holds open the skin of the surgical site, is applied to the area.

 Up until this stage of the surgery, the process has been consistent with the sanitary practices associated with standard surgical sterility.
-At this stage of the "No-Touch" technique, after the incision has been made, all instruments, including surgical gloves that have touched skin are discarded.
+At this stage of the "No-Touch" technique, after the incision has been made, all instruments, including surgical gloves, that have touched skin are discarded.
 A loose drape is then deployed over the entire surgical field and secured at the periphery with adhesive strips.
 A small opening in the drape is then made overlying the incision and yellow hooks utilized to secure the edges of the opening to the edges of the incision, completely covering and isolating the patient's skin.
 At this point, new instruments and equipment are replaced and the entire prosthesis is inserted through the small opening of the loose drape.
 The loose drape allows for manipulation of the penis and scrotum required for this procedure without touching the skin.

 Implantation of the device continues with an incision and dilation of corpora, sizing and placing the penile cylinders, and placement of the pump in the scrotum and the reservoir in the retropubic space.
 Saline is used throughout the implantation for irrigation.
 Once the corporotomies are closed and all of the tubing and components of the prosthesis covered with a layer of Buck's fascia, subcutaneous tissues are closed and the "No-Touch" drape is removed and the skin closed.

 Future

-In the future, bioengineering may be used to create fully functional penises.
-Penis transplantation could be a standardized method in the future.
+Penis transplantation could also become a standardized method.